English

 • Solution: The base was made from polyamide for its high strength and thermal stability.
 Overmolded with thermoplastic elastomer (TPE), the gear shift gained a soft, non-slip surface that enhances grip and comfort.

-• Outcome: The over-molded gear shift met the mechanical and aesthetic requirements and improved user satisfaction with its ergonomic design.
+• Outcome: The over-molded gear shift met both mechanical and aesthetic requirements, thereby improving user satisfaction with its ergonomic design.

 Case Study 2: Waterproof Outdoor Equipment

-• Challenge: Create rugged, waterproof enclosures for outdoor electronic equipment that must endure extreme weather conditions.
+• Challenge: Design rugged, waterproof enclosures for outdoor electronic equipment that can withstand extreme weather conditions.

 • Solution: The substrate was crafted from polycarbonate for its impact resistance and clarity.
 Silicone rubber was chosen for overmolding to ensure a waterproof seal and resistance to temperature fluctuations.